-Students whose ACT subtest score in reading and/or English is less than 17 (or old SAT verbal score is less than 400 or less than 23 on the new SAT) are required to enroll in an appropriate developmental course during the first semester of enrollment and to remain in the course until receiving a passing grade or until passing the placement exam administered by the Department of Developmental Studies.
-Additionally, students whose ACT subtest score in mathematics is less than 19 (or old SAT mathematics score is less than 450 or less than 490 on the new SAT) are required to enroll in an appropriate developmental course during the first semester of enrollment and to remain in the course until passing grade or until passing the placement exam administered by the Department of Development and to remain in the course until receiving a passing grade or until passing the placement exam administered by the Department of Developmental studies.
+Students whose ACT subtest score in reading and/or English is less than 17 (or old SAT verbal score is less than 400 or less than 470 on the new SAT) are required to enroll in an appropriate developmental course during the first semester of enrollment and to remain in the course until receiving a passing grade or until passing the placement exam administered by the Department of Developmental Studies.
+Additionally, students whose ACT subtest score in mathematics is less than 19 (or old SAT mathematics score is less than 450 or less than 510 on the new SAT) are required to enroll in an appropriate developmental course during the first semester of enrollment and to remain in the course until passing grade or until passing the placement exam administered by the Department and to remain in the course until receiving a passing grade or until passing the placement exam administered by the Department of Developmental course until receiving a passing grade or until passing the placement exam administered by the Department of Developmental Studies.
 Students with ACT subtest scores of 17, 18, or 19 are encouraged to enroll in developmental courses.
 Those students who enroll in two or more developmental courses also are required to complete two semesters of Developmental Support Lab (see below).
 Enrollment in developmental courses is limited to students with subtest scores below 20 except with permission of the department.
 Developmental courses completed at other postsecondary institutions before enrolling at The University of Mississippi may be considered to meet developmental requirements.